 Library: Monday-Friday, 8:30 am-4:30 pm (Closed holiday Mondays)

 AdmissionGeneral admission includes full access to the Winterthur Garden and Galleries as well as an introductory tour showcasing some of the most spectacular rooms in the 175-room house.
-Tours are offered daily from 10:30 am to 3:30 pm.

-Full general admission pricing:
+General admission pricing:

 Group discounts are available by contacting 800.448.3883.